priyanshul-govil/Instagram-Follower-Analytics/README.md

 ## USAGE

-Clone this repository to your local machine or download `zip` and unzip it.
+Clone this repository to your local machine or download the repository as a `zip` folder and unzip it.
 Navigate to the root directory.

 #### &emsp;Dealing with `whitelist.txt` and `blacklist.txt`